How to buy Garmin (GRMN) shares in Australia

 Learn how to easily invest in Garmin shares.

 Garmin Ltd (GRMN) is a leading scientific & technical instruments business with stocks listed in the US.
-It opened the day at US$137 after a previous close of US$135.36.
-During the day the price has varied from a low of USD135.705 to a high of USD137.49.
-The latest price was USD136.11 (25 minute delay).
-Garmin is listed on the NASDAQ.
+It opened the day at US$122.97 after a previous close of US$123.64.
+During the day the price has varied from a low of USD122.34 to a high of USD124.3.
+The latest price was USD124.055 (25 minute delay).
+Garmin is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Garmin

 - Search for Garmin.
 Find the share by name or ticker symbol: GRMN.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Garmin.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?